CarlosMerino0x01/Information-Gathering/REAME.md

-Literally just Information-Gathering
+Literally just Information-Gathering....

-Welcome to the Information-Gathering wiki!
+Give credit where credit is due!

 http://www.powershellempire.com/ ----- Powershell Empire "Empire is a pure PowerShell post-exploitation agent built on cryptologically-secure communications and a flexible architecture.
 Empire implements the ability to run PowerShell agents without needing powershell.exe, rapidly deployable post-exploitation modules ranging from key loggers to Mimikatz, and adaptable communications to evade network detection, all wrapped up in a usability-focused framework."